ChenXiao61/Img_augmentor/README.md

 Let's perform an augmentation task on a single image, demonstrating the pipeline and several features of Augmentor.

-First import the package and intialise a Pipeline object by pointing it to a directory containing your images:
+First import the package and initialise a Pipeline object by pointing it to a directory containing your images:

 ```python
 import Augmentor